TianyiFranklinWang/MIRROR/README.md

 For custom data preparation:
 - Download the transcriptomics data `tcga_RSEM_isoform_fpkm.gz` and mapping table `probeMap_gencode.v23.annotation.transcript.probemap` from [Xena](https://xenabrowser.net/datapages/?dataset=tcga_RSEM_isoform_fpkm&host=https%3A%2F%2Ftoil.xenahubs.net).
 - After unzipping the transcriptomics file you will get a tsv file `tcga_RSEM_isoform_fpkm`.
 Put the extracted file and mapping table into the `./input/raw_rna_features/` directory.
-**Tip:** I strongly recommend converting the `tcga_RSEM_isoform_fpkm` file from tsv to parquet using pandas and setting the first column as the index.
+**Tip:** I strongly recommend converting the `tcga_RSEM_isoform_fpkm` file from tsv to [Apache Parquet](https://parquet.apache.org/) using [pandas](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_parquet.html) and setting the first column as the index.
 This will speed up the processing and is compatible with our script.
 - Download disease related genes from [COSMIC database](https://cancer.sanger.ac.uk/census) and put it under `./input/raw_rna_feature/[cohort]`.
 - Use './tools/distill_rna_feature.py' to generate the pruned transcriptomics features.
 ```bash